murali101/university-enrollment/Readme.md

 ## Jenkins CI/CD Pipeline steps
 1. Checkout the source code from the https://github.com/murali101/university-enrollment.git - branch name ==> master
-2. Please look into the Jenkins file for steps in the build process - Build Configuration
+2. Please look into the Jenkinsfile for steps in the build process - Build Configuration
 3. Docker need to be installed on build system
 4. Post build, kubernetes deployment file available in Kubernetes.yaml

+## Otherways to build application from local
+Execute the commands present in the Jenkinsfile manually

+###Start server in local
+<<CURRENT_DIR>>gradle bootRun